allynt/lfric_core/infrastructure/documentation/testing.rst

 Configuring application tests
 -----------------------------
+Configuration on application tests for the test suite is provided by the file ``rose-stem/inc/suite_control.rc``.
 As described earlier, application tests are grouped together under a group name for a suite to run, **e.g.** *developer*.
 How each application test is configured within a group is specified using the ``run_application`` macro.
 The ``run_application`` macro requires at least two arguments, followed by optional arguments, e.g.::

   {%- set groups = {'<group_1>': [ 'run_application( <application_name>, <configuration_name>, *keywordArguments )',